Ticket #2149 (new bug)

 rm and ku could you try setting all the proxies (dht, web, tracker & dht) to see if that works?

-Changed 9 months ago by rm
+comment:12 Changed 12 years ago by rm

 Cas, I always set them all while testing/regular use - see the original message.
 It just didn't work.

-Changed 9 months ago by ku
+comment:13 Changed 12 years ago by ku

 Hmmh.
 Somehow my comment from yesterday didn't get posted.
 First of all, I am setting all 4 proxies.
 Though the only bearable free anonymous proxy i found was HTTPS and I'm using HTTP (no HTTPS option in deluge).
 Are HTTPS proxies supported by deluge/libtorrent?
 I also tried to downgrade to libtorrent-rasterbar 0.15.10 yesterday (I can't find an older version, since Arch Linux' repos only hold the latest version of packages and I purged my package cache several months ago).
 Still direct connections to peers (first it wouldn't even start, some problem with the classic mode and wouldn't connect to the daemon, after deleting session.state it worked, but lost all the torrents' states).
 I also tried to install qbittorrent, but it wouldn't build from AUR. qbittorrent-bin wouldn't start because of a symbol lookup error (EDIT: managed it to start with libtorrent-rasterbar 0.16.3-1.
 Also no HTTPS option and also direct connections to peers).